MaksimZinovev/py-abn-lookup/readme.md

 Dependencies include:

-- python 3
+- python3
 - pip
 - virtualenv (or alternative tool)
-- pyleniumio
-- pytest

-Please find below more details on how to install on macOS.
+Please find below more details on how to install repo.